liveshowy/webauthn_components/README.md

-# WebAuthnComponents
+# WebauthnComponents

-A drop-in LiveComponent for password-less authentication.
+A collection of drop-in LiveComponents for password-less authentication.

-### 🚨 Status 🚨

-This package is a **work in progress**, and it is in early alpha status.
-Feel free to experiment with this package and contribute feedback through [GitHub discussions](https://github.com/liveshowy/webauthn_components/discussions).
+### Status: Beta 💅🏻

-Please **do not use WebAuthnComponents in a production environment** until it has completed _beta_ testing.
+Please **do not use WebauthnComponents in a production environment** until it has completed _beta_ testing.

+This package is a **work in progress**, and it is in early beta status.

+Feel free to experiment with this package and contribute feedback through [GitHub discussions](https://github.com/liveshowy/webauthn_components/discussions) or the related topic in [Elixir Forum](https://elixirforum.com/t/webauthnlivecomponent-passwordless-auth-for-liveview-apps/49941).

 ## Roadmap

-View the planned work for this repo in the public [WebAuthnComponents v1](https://github.com/orgs/liveshowy/projects/3/views/1) project on GitHub.
+View the planned work for this repo in the public [WebauthnComponents v1](https://github.com/orgs/liveshowy/projects/3/views/1) project on GitHub.

 ## Quick Start